 Searching a B-Tree is similar to searching a binary tree.
 The algorithm is similar and goes with recursion.
-At each level, the search is optimized as if the key value is not present in the range of parent then the key is present in another branch.
-As these values limit the search they are also known as limiting value or separation value.
+At each level, the search is optimized as if the key value is not present in the range of the parent then the key is present in another branch.
+As these values limit the search they are also known as limiting values or separation values.
 If we reach a leaf node and don’t find the desired key then it will display NULL.

-There are two conventions to define a B-Tree, one is to define by minimum degree (followed in Cormen book), second is define by order.
-We have followed the minimum degree convention and will be following same in coming posts on B-Tree.
-The variable names used in the above program are also kept same as Cormen book for better readability.
+There are two conventions to define a B-Tree, one is to define by minimum degree, second is to define by order.
+We have followed the minimum degree convention and will be following the same in coming posts on B-Tree.
+The variable names used in the above program are also kept the same

 Applications of B-Trees:

-- It is used in large databases to access data stored in the disk
+- It is used in large databases to access data stored on the disk

-- Searching of data in a data set can be achieved in significantly less time using B tree
+- Searching for data in a data set can be achieved in significantly less time using the B-Tree

-- Most of the servers also use B-tree approach.
+- Most of the servers also use the B-tree approach.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.